JGAntunes/pulsarcast/report-draft.md

 (TODO example of kademlia k-buckets and possible graph?)

-Finally, a completely different method is used in the Content Addressable Network DHT (TODO reference to paper).
+A completely different method is used in the Content Addressable Network DHT (TODO reference to paper).
 In CAN, the key space used to address the content stored in the DHT is a virtual d-dimensional Cartesian coordinate space.
 In order to store and retrieve content, the generated keys use a uniform hashing function that maps the key into the d-dimensional space, resulting in a point.
 The overall space is split into different areas referred to as zones.
 Each node is responsible for a zone and, consequently, for all the keys stored in that zone.
 Retrieving a key can be done by calculating its corresponding point in the d-dimensional space and, if the point does not belong to this node space or any of its neighbours (nodes responsible for adjacent zones) it can be routed through CAN infrastructure in order to find the node responsible for storing the key.
 Intuitively, routing in CAN works by following the line from the source to the destination coordinate in the Cartesian space.
 In practice this is done by forwarding the message to the neighbour closest to the destination coordinate.
 Interestingly enough, the usage of a multidimensional space as the key space for the DHT, makes the distance metric in the CAN DHT as a simple Cartesian distance between two points.

 (TODO example figure of the CAN DHT)

-The described
-- Specify the need for a overlay network on top of the physical infrastructure
-- Detail the difference between structured and unstructured overlay structures
-- Unstructured networks:
-  - Vicinity
-  - Cyclon
-  - "How robust are gossip-based communication protocols?"
-  - "Adaptive Gossip-Based Broadcast"
-- Structured networks:
-  - Pastry
-  - Chord
-  - Kademlia
+DHTs present a set of interesting benefits, such as good routing performance (usually logarithmic in the number of nodes), the limited size of state kept at each node (usually logarithmic routing tables), a better support for exact match and other complex queries and also present stronger guarantees on  message delivery.If the hashing function is properly selected it can also be ensured that the load is balanced properly across the network.
+However, these networks lack the tolerance for heavy network partitions and network churn that the usual unstructured network can bare.

+As with everything discussed so far, not every solution lies in each end of the spectrum, and overlay structure is no different.
+Recent research has been pushing more and more towards hybrid solutions that take advantages of both sides.
+Such example is Vicinity (TODO reference to paper) which employs Cyclon (discussed above) as a peer sampling service to help out in building an ideal structure that links nodes based on their proximity (for some notion of proximity, e.g. latency, localisation, etc.).
+The Vicinity system discusses that the usage of probabilistic mechanisms helps out in keeping an healthy and reliable structure.
+(TODO maybe room to reference other works, such as gocast?).

 (* more to add *)